General Electric Company

+During the 1980s, the company was Britain's largest private employer with over 250,000 employees; becoming one of the first companies in the new FTSE 100 Index in 1984.
+It made profits in excess of £1 billion per year at its peak in the 1990s.
 In June 1998, GEC sold its share of the joint venture GEC-Alsthom on the Paris stock exchange.
-In December 1999, GEC's defence arm, Marconi Electronic Systems, was sold to British Aerospace, forming BAE Systems.
+In December 1999, GEC's defence arm, Marconi Electronic Systems (MES), was sold to British Aerospace, forming BAE Systems.
 The rest of GEC, mainly telecommunications equipment manufacturing, continued as Marconi Communications.
 After buying several US telecoms manufacturers at the top of the market, losses following the bursting of the dot-com bubble in 2001 led to the restructuring in 2003 of Marconi plc into Marconi Corporation plc.
-In 2005, Ericsson acquired the bulk of that company.
-What was left of the business was renamed Telent.
+In 2005, the company failed to secure any part of BT's 21st Century Network (21CN) programme; that same year, Ericsson acquired the bulk of the company, and what was left of the business was renamed Telent.